oplS17projects/Timberman/README.md

 ### Analysis

-2htdp/image: Will be use for displaying Images/Sprites 2htdp/universe: Will be use for communication between the user and program
+2htdp/image: we have use for displaying Images/Sprites 2htdp/universe: we have use for communication between the user and program
-Rsound: Assist with sounds proccessing
+Rsound: we have used rsound to assist with sounds proccessing

-- Will you use data abstraction?
-We will be using a list containing objects to calucate the sprite postion and check for collusion.
+- Will you use data abstraction? we have used a list containing objects to calucate the sprite postion and check for collusion.
 - Will you use recursion?
-We plan on using recursion to get the random number to generate branches for collusion and as well as input from the player's such as the arrow keys.
+We have used recursion to get the random number to generate branches for collusion and as well as input from the player's such as the arrow keys.
 - Will you use map/filter/reduce?
 How?
-We plan on using map for dealing with list.
+We have used map for dealing with list.

 Collision check for sprites and branch at the same side.
 The tree is a list of left right and none while sprites can only position left and right.
 If they are at the same side and the same time, game over.

 ### External Technologies

 - process sound
-We will be using Rsound to add audio effect/effects unit and a music along when responsing to the user input.
+We have used Rsound to add audio effect/effects unit and a music along when responsing to the user input.
 - retrieve information
-We might also plan on creating a high score list that stores the user scores into a databse and display it back to the user.
+We have created a high score list that stores the user scores into a databse and display it back to the user.

 ### Data Sets or other Source Materials